 Alcohol During Pregnancy

-No one knows if there is a safe amount to drink during pregnancy.
+It has not been determined exactly whether or not there is any safe amount of alcohol you can drink during pregnancy.
 That’s why it’s best not to drink at all.
-The Australian Alcohol Guidelines (Department of Health and Ageing) advise:
+The Department of Health advises:

 - For women who are pregnant or planning a pregnancy, the safest option is not to drink alcohol.